FasterXML/jackson-databind/README.md

 ## Support

-Full explanation of support can be found from [Main Jackson Portal](../../../jackson) but basically 2 types of support are available:
+### Community support

-* Community support via mailing lists, Gitter forum, Github issues
+Jackson components are supported by the Jackson community through mailing lists, Gitter forum, Github issues.
+See [Participation, Contributing](../../../jackson#participation-contributing) for full details.
-* Optional Commercial Support is available via [Tidelift Subscriptions](https://tidelift.com/subscription/pkg/maven-com-fasterxml-jackson-core-jackson-databind?utm_source=maven-com-fasterxml-jackson-core-jackson-databind&utm_medium=referral&utm_campaign=enterprise&utm_term=repo)

-## For enterprise
+### Enterprise support

-Available as part of the Tidelift Subscription
+Available as part of the Tidelift Subscription.

 The maintainers of `jackson-databind` and thousands of other packages are working with Tidelift to deliver commercial support and maintenance for the open source dependencies you use to build your applications.
 Save time, reduce risk, and improve code health, while paying the maintainers of the exact dependencies you use.
 [Learn more.](https://tidelift.com/subscription/pkg/maven-com-fasterxml-jackson-core-jackson-databind?utm_source=maven-com-fasterxml-jackson-core-jackson-databind&utm_medium=referral&utm_campaign=enterprise&utm_term=repo)